-Asbestos is one of the most dangerous substances that has ever been used in massive quantities across multiple industries in the US prior to the 70's.
-People who exposed themselves to this mineral are at higher risk of developing life-threatening conditions such as lung cancer and mesothelioma.
+Asbestos is one of the most dangerous substances that has ever been used in massive quantities across multiple industries in the US prior to the 70s.
+People exposed to this mineral are at higher risk of developing life-threatening conditions such as lung cancer and mesothelioma.

 One of the fields where asbestos was omnipresent several decades ago was the shipyard industry.
 So, it comes as no surprise to find out that thousands of people who have been employed in the Navy reported asbestos-related illnesses.
 These people were permanently exposed to the hazardous mineral because asbestos was present throughout the ships where they worked.
 It was used in the construction process for its insulation capacity.